 Imagine a mountain taller than Mount Everest.
-Or a canyon fives times larger than the Grand Canyon.
+Or a canyon five times larger than the Grand Canyon.
 Now, picture it in the deepest part of the ocean in a place untouched by humankind.
 That is the Mariana Trench.
 Could anything live in such a place?
-And if so, what kind of Mariana Trench animals are you likely to find?
+And, if so, what kind of animals are you likely to find?

-Discover what lives at the bottom of the Mariana Trench, including how it formed and exciting facts that most people don’t know about this mysterious place.
+Discover what lives at the bottom of the Mariana Trench, including how this deep-sea trench formed and exciting, little-known facts about this mysterious place.

 What is the Mariana Trench?